landoskape/syd/README.md

 - Consider the class method "of this class" function permissions.... (and write tests...)
 - Think about whether there's alternatives to creating new figures each time...
 - Consider adding a step to the integer parameter...
+- Idea!
+  - Instead of requiring users to include fig=? ax=? arguments to their plot function, we can instead make them optional and have the ``recycle_figure: bool = False`` flag be part of the deploy API.
+This way, an advanced users that wants snappy responsivity or complex figure management can do so, but the default is for the user to generate a new figure object each time.
+Nice!